-Alt-Right Media Framed Wrong Person in Car Attack, Labeled Him 'Anti-Trump Druggie'
+Alt-Right Media Framed Wrong Person in Car Attack, Labeled Him ‘Anti-Trump Druggie’

 “REPORT: Driver in Virginia Car Attack Was Anti-Trump Protester,” Gateway Pundit blared, plus the name of the Michigan man, whose name The Daily Beast is withholding.
 “WOW!
 DUDE HIT THE WRONG CROWD,” the subheadline read.

 The “report” Gateway Pundit cited was a now-deleted tweet by a Twitter user named @Aristotle_Code, who goes by “Michael” and whose profile picture is of a sportscar.
-He has less than a thousand Twitter followers.
 “Michael” has less than a thousand Twitter followers.

-Until June, Gateway Pundit had a White House press briefing credential.
 The post was deleted with no retraction.

 “BREAKING: #Charlottesville Car Terrorist Is Anti-Trump, Open Borders Druggie,” reported GotNews, a website owned by far-right provocateur Chuck Johnson.